 Once the measure has 25 sponsors, Gawrylow will submit his request for a petition to the secretary of state, who will formalize a petition title and eventually approve it for circulation.

-The first measure up for a vote in June is asking voters to change the deadline for submitting petition signatures.
+The first measure up for a vote in June asks voters to change the deadline for submitting petition signatures.
 Currently, a sponsoring committee must submit its petitions 90 days before the election in which the measure will be put to a vote.
 The measure would move that date to 120 days before the election.

 Gawrylow said that’s a major problem, because signature gatherers wouldn’t be able to use the North Dakota State Fair to collect signatures to put a measure on the November ballot.
-He says the fair in Minot is where committees have obtained as much as 25 percent of their signatures.
+He said the fair in Minot is where committees have obtained as much as 25 percent of their signatures.

 The second measure proposed by the Legislature would prohibit citizen-initiated measures that force lawmakers to spend state money for a specific purpose.

 Rep. Al Carlson, R-Fargo, proposed the resolution to provide “good business management of the state’s resources.”

 “People have every opportunity to bring their measures forward,” he said.
 “But when they have a large fiscal effect on the treasury, that should be in some way carefully handled.”